celinelatulipe/ThinkLikeComputer/_sources/EventHandling/EthicalDesignChoices.rst

 When Default Becomes Standard
 -----------------------------
 Let's take iPhones and the default Siri voice.
 Siri has a feminine-sounding voice by default and while there are options to change this, very few people do.
 Words such as President and Secretary are already so strongly linked to men and women respectively, defaulting our friendly phone assistant to a feminine voice reinforces this gender bias - that women are always in service roles.
-There is a lot of power in choosing default settings that often goes unrecognize.
+There is a lot of power in choosing default settings that often goes unrecognized.

 Checkboxes, Radio Buttons, Dropdowns...oh my!